trhieung/CSC15104/README.md

 # CSC15104
 ## Description

-This project, identified by CSC15104 - fit - HCMUS, is created by fit student.
+This project, identified by CSC15104 - fit - HCMUS, is created by fit students.
 It aims to help us pass the course ._.

 ## Student Information